Make Gore Mountain Your Destination for Summer Recreation

 Remember the opportunity for hiking we mentioned above?
 When Gore’s summer season kicks off, so do a wide range of interpretive hiking trails throughout the property.
 Access to the hiking trails is free for all ticketed guests and season pass holders.

+Visitors hike along the trails in the base area and at the summit of Bear Mountain.
+These trails feature interpretive signage to guide and teach you a little about the area.
+Each “eco-loop” takes roughly 30 to 45 minutes to complete.
 For a little extra fun, explore the stone labyrinth near the top of Bear Mountain, located where the Alpine Sky Loop intersects with Fairview.
 Labyrinth walks are renowned for offering relaxation and peace of mind.

 In addition to the hiking trails at the top of Bear Mountain, you will find challenging downhill mountain biking terrain as well.
 Once you ride the gondola up, bikers can begin the exhilarating 1,700 vertical descent on the single track and open ski trails.